Feb. 10, 2020

 The MIT Laboratory for Computational Physiology is seeking a Research Software Engineer to support and undertake projects focused on improving patient care.
 Joining a team of data scientists and clinicians, the Engineer will help to manage the system network, write code for research studies, and initiate and develop research software.

-Please contact us for more information, mentioning where you saw this ad.
 The position would be a good fit for someone with a bachelor’s or master’s degree in a technical subject such as biomedical engineering, physics, computer science, or equivalent experience.
+For more details, please see the job posting on the MIT website or contact us directly if you have questions.

 Nov.
 4, 2019